 - There are answers to all those questions.
 I’ve gone through it.
 Many others have as well.
 You just take it one step at a time.
 I’ll guide you through that process and share helpful resources.

 - Think about the alternative: you ignore The Question because it’s too hard to answer.
 You passively continue down your super-difficult path of medical training, let it dictate the next 40-50 years of your life, and hope for the best.

 To be clear, I’m not saying that quitting is right for everyone.
 I’m sure every single one of us has thought “I hate residency” at some point during our training, so if that was the only prerequisite to dropping out of residency, we’d be in trouble!
 All I’m saying is, if you’re thinking about quitting residency, let yourself explore a bit.
 Deciding to continue is just as impactful to your future as deciding to quit.

 You may be thinking to yourself “I already decided that medicine was right for me!
 It was MY decision to apply to medical school!”
 For most of you, you probably made that decision at least 8 years ago.
 As Dr. Chelsea Turgeon so eloquently puts it in her book: “We are dynamic beings, meant to grow and evolve and change.”
 You are not the same person now as you were back then.
 Just because your past self wanted to pursue medicine, doesn’t necessarily mean your current self would agree.
-There was no way you could fully understand what medicine was like until you actually did it.
-And chances are you haven’t had much time to reevaluate your decisions since before medical school.
+There was no way you could fully understand what medicine was like until you actually entered the field.
+And chances are you haven’t had much time or mental bandwidth to reevaluate your life decisions since before medical school.